ampproject/amphtml/contributing/building-an-amp-extension.md

 </form>
 ```

-To fire events on your element use AMP’s action service and the
+To fire events on your element use AMP's action service and the
 `.trigger` method.

 ```javascript